First draft of Chile's new constitution set, fine-tuning to begin

 In late 2020, citizens overwhelmingly voted to draft the new constitution after violent protests against inequality erupted across the country.

-The proposed document, which citizens will vote to approve or reject on Sept 4., is a sharp turn from the current charter that dates back to the Augusto Pinochet-era dictatorship.
+The proposed document, which citizens will vote to approve or reject on Sept 4., expands social rights and is a sharp turn from the current market-friendly charter that dates back to the Augusto Pinochet-era dictatorship.

-It pulls away from a focus on privatization to concentrate on education, health and housing.
+"With these norms and articles we'll start building a more just Chile with rights to education, housing, work and social security," Quinteros said.

+"This text depicts a new way of relating to each other, a new way of understanding life in our country, where everyone can feel protected."

-Articles increasing autonomy for indigenous territories, expanding environmental rights and making fighting climate change a constitutional duty for the state were also approved.
+The draft magna carta also increases autonomy for indigenous territories, expands environmental rights and makes fighting climate change a constitutional duty for the state.

 Additionally, the text reforms Chile's political system, including allowing immediate presidential re-election and replaces the senate with a new "chamber of regions".